okteto/charts/inlets/README.md

 ## Parameters

-The following table lists the configurable parameters of the inlets chart and their default values.
+The following table lists the configurable parameters of the inlets chart, and their default values.
 |                 Parameter                 |                                              Description                                               |                           Default                            |
 |-------------------------------------------|--------------------------------------------------------------------------------------------------------|--------------------------------------------------------------|
 | `token`                                   | Token for authentication                                                                               | `inlets`                                                     |